ChrisWhealy/DistributedSystemNotes/Lecture 9.md

 ### The Chandy-Lamport Algorithm is Guaranteed to Terminate

-Without giving a formal proof, in order to take a snapshot of a distributed system we must record the both state of every process in the system, and the state of all the channels between those processes.

-This overall task is accomplished by making each process responsible for recording:
+Without giving a formal proof, in order to take a snapshot of a distributed system we must make each process responsible for recording:

 * Its own internal state
 * The state of all messages on its incoming channels

-Then, when all the processes in the system have taken their own snapshot, the combined individual snapshots will form a coherent snapshot of the entire system.
+Then, when all the processes in the system have completed their snapshots, the sum of the individual snapshots becomes the consistent snapshot of the entire system.

 If it can be demonstrated that these actions will terminate for an individual process, then it follows that they will terminate for the entire distributed system.

-In section 3.3 of Chandy & Lamport's [original paper](https://lamport.azurewebsites.net/pubs/chandy.pdf) they say:
+In section 3.3 of Chandy & Lamport's [original paper](./papers/chandy.pdf) they say:

 > If the graph is strongly connected and at least one process spontaneously records its state, then all processes will record their states in finite time (assuming reliable delivery)